 A blistering critique of the gulf between America’s soldiers and the society that sends them off to war, from the bestselling author of The Limits of Power and Washington Rules

-The United States has been “at war” for more than a decade.
-Yet as war has become normalized, a yawning gap has opened between America’s soldiers and the society in whose name they fight.
+The United States has been “at war” in Iraq and Afghanistan for more than a decade.
+Yet as war has become normalized, a yawning gap has opened between America’s soldiers and veterans and the society in whose name they fight.
 For ordinary citizens, as former secretary of defense Robert Gates has acknowledged, armed conflict has become an “abstraction” and military service “something for other people to do.”

 In Breach of Trust, bestselling author Andrew Bacevich takes stock of the separation between Americans and their military, tracing its origins to the Vietnam era and exploring its pernicious implications: a nation with an abiding appetite for war waged at enormous expense by a standing army demonstrably unable to achieve victory.
 Among the collateral casualties are values once considered central to democratic practice, including the principle that responsibility for defending the country should rest with its citizens.